-Minor scratches in wood floors often can be buffed away using steel wool or progressively finer sandpaper grits.
-Restrict your sanding to the scratched area, feathering only slightly into the surrounding surface.
-Sand or buff only in line with the wood grain.
+When sanding minor scratches, restrict your sanding to the scratched area, feathering only slightly into the surrounding surface.
+Always sand or buff only in line with the wood grain.

 Polyurethane finishes are difficult to sand.
 Try using a scouring pad dipped in mineral spirits or use a sanding screen.

 Don’t ever wax a wood floor that has been coated with a polyurethane finish—this will make it impossible to re-coat in the future without having to sand the floor first.